Charging penalties: company officer's liability to pay a penalty: calculating the penalty for each liable officer

 The company is or is likely to become insolvent

-Under these circumstances divide the penalty equally between the liable officers.
+Under these circumstances you should normally divide the penalty equally between the liable officers.

 For example, where the company is liable to a penalty of £4,000 (say 40% of £10,000) and the deliberate behaviour is attributable to two officers, each officer is liable to pay £2,000.
-The degree to which each liable officer gained or attempted to gain (if at all) is not taken into consideration.
+The degree to which each liable officer gained or attempted to gain (if at all) is not taken into consideration because you need to take prompt action to issue the company penalty and personal liability notices.

 In all cases where you have decided that one or more officers are liable to pay all or part of the penalty